 The basis of this course is the reading and discussion of significant plays in Western literature, from the Greeks to the present with related writing assignments.
 The plays are viewed within their historical and social contexts, with an emphasis on the relationship between their literary and theatrical forms.
-(Prerequisite: ENGL100L or Permission of Instructor)
+(ENGL100L may be taken concurrently)